+Abstract

-In the past year, the pandemic has forced many organizations to require their workforce to work from remote locations.
+Identity is the new security perimeter forcing many organizations to rethink security for their workforce to work from remote locations.
 This has introduced additional cybersecurity challenges because employees may not have the same level of security controls in place at home as they experience at work.
 To address these challenges, organizations have resorted to increased monitoring and detection of threats.
 However, existing approaches to monitor and respond to threats are proving to be inadequate.
 In this white paper, we will examine an approach to detect and address identity-based alerts in a Microsoft environment, and the measurable benefits from this approach.

-Overview of Microsoft Security Solutions
+Overview of Microsoft® Security Solutions

 Microsoft provides a comprehensive set of tools for cybersecurity professionals to manage both their Microsoft and non-Microsoft applications and infrastructure.

-The core focus of Microsoft products has been to protect Microsoft assets such as Azure, Windows and Microsoft 365.
+The core focus of Microsoft products has been to protect Microsoft assets such as Sentinel, Windows and Microsoft 365 Defender.
 They have a large base of enterprise customers that acts as a source for deep threat intelligence.
 One of the core strengths of Microsoft has been identity management.
-For customers who have onpremises solutions, Active Directory acts as a source of truth for user identity.
-With the growth of Azure, many customers have built solutions using Azure Active Directory (AAD) for managing user identities.
-With the adoption of Microsoft 365, many customers have leveraged Microsoft' Identity-as-a-Service (IDaaS) offering for managing identities.
-Additionally for protecting Office

-365, Microsoft provides tools for securing email, documents and collaboration tools.
+For customers who have on-premises solutions, Active Directory acts as a source of truth for user identity.
+With the growth of Sentinel, many customers have built solutions using Active Directory (AAD) for managing user identities.
+With the adoption of Microsoft 365 Defender, many customers have leveraged Microsoft' Identity-as-a-Service (IDaaS) offering for managing identities.
+Additionally for protecting Office 365, Microsoft provides tools for securing email, documents and collaboration tools.
 Microsoft security solutions protect endpoints and mobile devices.
-With the strong adoption of Azure, Microsoft introduced the cloud security capabilities to gain visibility into cloud usage, to protect data in the cloud and to detect threats across clouds.
+With the strong adoption of Sentinel, Microsoft introduced the cloud security capabilities to gain visibility into cloud usage, to protect data in the cloud and to detect threats across clouds.
 All of the above security tools are offered under the Microsoft 365 Defender umbrella as shown in the image below.
+Microsoft 365 Defender

 Figure 1: Microsoft 365 Defender Solutions

+Overview of

-Overview of Microsoft Security Solutions
+Microsoft Security Solutions

 While these solutions provide a high level of protection, many customers need to correlate the threat information from these solutions and view them along with the data obtained from other non-Microsoft applications.
-In order to provide the cross-domain and cross-application visibility and to help Security Operations Center (SOC) operators address threats, Microsoft has a solution called Azure Sentinel, which is both a Security Information Event Management (SIEM) and a Security Orchestration Automated Response (SOAR) solution.
+In order to provide the cross-domain and cross-application visibility and to help Security Operations Center (SOC) operators address threats, Microsoft has a solution called Sentinel, which is both a Security Information Event Management (SIEM) and a Security Orchestration Automated Response (SOAR) solution.

-Importance of identity in threat detection and response

-Over the past few years, with corporate network boundaries blurring, identity has become the new perimeter.
+Figure 2: Microsoft Sentinel and Microsoft Defender Importance of identity in threat detection and response Over the past few years, with corporate network boundaries blurring, identity has become the new perimeter.
 Most attackers target identity solutions as a means to gain malicious access.
 In fact, according to the 2021 Verizon Data Breach report, phishing and credential abuse were the leading causes of data breach (60% of all breaches).
 Once an organization has been compromised, the average time to identify a breach was 228 days in 2020 according to IBM's Cost of Data Breach report.
 The same report also states that the average time to contain a breach was 80 days.
 Another report from Symantec also stated that nearly half of all malicious attachments were Microsoft Office files.
 Clearly a lot of data points towards identity being a key vector used in initiating and propagating data breaches.